 - Must be able to attend at least 7 out of 9 seminar series sessions

-- Meet at least three times with a HELM mentor over the course of a year
+- Meet at least three times with your assigned HELM mentor over the course of the program

 - Complete an individual development plan, which includes a self-assessment, short and long-term goal setting, etc. that will be reviewed at each mentor meeting